NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 - **Input data:**
   - A list of letter IDs provided externally by NHS Notify for cancellation
-  - Requests are not received via API (e.g., via email, or manual instruction).
+  - Requests are not received via API (e.g., via email, or manual instruction)
 - **Eligible statuses:**
   - ACCEPTED
   - FORWARDED